 - 1 tablespoon raspberry liqueur

 - 4 cups confectioners' sugar

-- Line three greased 9-in. round baking pans with waxed paper and grease paper; set aside.
-In a large bowl, combine the first six ingredients.
-Combine the buttermilk, oil and vanilla; add to the dry ingredients.
-Add eggs, one at a time, beating well after each addition; beat for 2 minutes.
+- Preheat oven to 350°.
+Line three greased 9-in. round baking pans with waxed paper and grease paper; set aside.
+In a large bowl, combine first six ingredients.
+Combine buttermilk, oil and vanilla; add to dry ingredients.
+Add eggs, one at a time, beating well after each addition; beat 2 minutes.
 Gradually add coffee (batter will be thin).

 - Pour batter into prepared pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pans to wire racks to cool completely.
+Bake 35-40 minutes or until a toothpick inserted in the center comes out clean.
+Cool 10 minutes before removing from pans to wire racks to cool completely.

 - Spread 1/2 cup filling over cake on the plate to within 1/4 in. of edges.
 Top with jam-covered cake, then spread with remaining filling.
 Top with remaining cake layer.

 - In a large bowl, beat cream cheese and butter until smooth.
-Add beat in cocoa and liqueur.
+Beat in cocoa and liqueur.
 Gradually beat in confectioners’ sugar until light and fluffy.
 Frost top and sides of cake.
 Store in the refrigerator.
 Yield: 16 servings.

 Sort By :